cpapazaf/react-testing-pipeline/README.md

 # React Testing Pipeline

-React Testing Pipeline is a seed project demoing the different stages someone can test React applications!
+React Testing Pipeline is a seed project demoing the sevelal testing stages of a React application!

 <p align="center">